Browse Brands

 4. Raise the patient

-2. Process - We won't say it's harder to use a Full-Body style sling, let us say it's more time consuming.
-It is indeed a time consuming process that requires caregiver patience.
+2. Process - We won't say it's harder to use a Full-Body style sling, let's just say it's more time consuming.
+It is indeed a "process" that requires caregiver patience.

 1. Lay the patient to one side